zhangxistudy11/ZHXIndexView/README.md

     [self.tableView scrollToRowAtIndexPath:indexPath atScrollPosition:UITableViewScrollPositionTop animated:NO];
 }
 ```
+## Expanded usage

-##### 2. Display selected highlighting: If the selected item needs to be highlighted, such as the second gif image, the background will be highlighted when the letter is selected.
+## First.
+If the selected item needs to be highlighted, such as the second gif image, the background will be highlighted when the letter is selected.
-###### 2.1 、 Need to assign a value to this property
+#### Need to assign a value to this property

 ```objectivec
     self.indexView.itemHighlightColor = [UIColor colorWithString:@"#198CFF"];

 ```

-###### 2.2 、 In order to make the item stopped on a highlight when the scrolling ends, the proxy method of ScrollView needs to be implemented in the page
+#### In order to make the item stopped on a highlight when the scrolling ends, the proxy method of ScrollView needs to be implemented in the page

 ```objectivec